 The opportunity to serve as the Treasurer of University Theatre, under the guidance of the faculty, allowed me to receive a practical example of what it would be like to run a theatre company after graduation.
 These skills proved instrumental as I was interviewing for careers in theatre administration.

 What is a typical day like for you?

-In my duties at Delaware Theatre Company I am responsible for all ticket sales, donations, sponsorship, graphic design, and public relations for the theatre.
+I am responsible for all ticket sales, donations, sponsorship, graphic design, and public relations for the theatre.
 While promoting our five-show mainstage season, I regularly make contact with press agencies including Playbill, the New York Times, and the Washington Post.
 As a member of the executive staff at the theatre, I report to the Executive Director and Board of Directors, and play a large part in the artistic programming of the theatre.

 What advice would you give to someone who would like to enter your field?